The government is suing Amazon over how hard it is to cancel Prime

 The FTC is accusing Amazon of various violations of the Restore Online Shoppers’ Confidence Act, including unfairly charging customers without consent, inadequate disclosures, nonconsensual enrollment, and failure to provide a simple cancellation mechanism.

-“While the ability to subscribe and unsubscribe from Amazon Prime may seem inconsequential, when a monopoly like Amazon uses its coercive tactics to dupe working people, it limits our autonomy to make our own decisions,” the Athena Coalition, an anti-Amazon group, said in an emailed statement.
-“These tactics lock in Amazon’s stranglehold over online marketplaces, logistics and delivery, video streaming, and more, decimating local economies and foreclosing small business.”
+Amazon denied all of this in an emailed statement, saying in part that “the FTC’s claims are false on the facts and the law.”
+The company added that “customers love Prime, and by design we make it clear and simple for customers to both sign up for or cancel their Prime membership.”

+“We look forward to proving our case in court,” the company concluded.

-Amazon did not immediately respond to a request for comment on the case.
-A few hours before the case was filed, the company announced the dates for 2023’s Prime Days, which surely has nothing to do with taking attention off the legal situation.
+A few hours before the case was filed, the company announced the dates for 2023’s Prime Days.
+The timing appears to be a coincidence, as Amazon said “the FTC announced this lawsuit without notice to us” and while the parties were in discussions about the matter.

 While much of the media attention on the FTC has focused on its antitrust half, given Khan’s expertise in the area and the anti-Big Tech momentum that ushered her to the top of the commission, the agency hasn’t challenged some of Amazon’s big acquisitions made during Khan’s tenure, including the MGM and One Medical mergers.
 It has, on the other hand, sued Microsoft and Meta, while the Department of Justice’s antitrust arm is suing Google.